jdx/mise/README.md

 shfmt       path:./shfmt # use a custom runtime node        lts          # use lts version of node (not supported by all plugins)

-# The following syntax is experimental and subject to change
-node        lts!-2       # install 2 versions behind the latest lts (e.g.: 18 if lts is 20)
+node        sub-2:lts      # install 2 versions behind the latest lts (e.g.: 18 if lts is 20)
-python      latest!-0.1  # install python-3.10 if the latest is 3.11
+python      sub-0.1:latest # install python-3.10 if the latest is 3.11
 ```

 See [the asdf docs](https://asdf-vm.com/manage/configuration.html#tool-versions) for more info on this file format.